dnanexus/dxCompiler/doc/ExpertOptions.md

 ```

 The `id` field represents the ID of the stage which created the manifest output.
 It is optional but will always be
 populated in the output manifests.
-The manifest may contain additional fields (`types` and `definitions`) that are only
+The manifest may contain additional types` and `definitions` fields  that are only
 for internal use and can be ignored.
 The actual outputs of the workflow are recorded in the output manifest under the attribute
 `values` in the form of a map, where keys are the names of the outputs specified in the workflow script.